George Pickingill of Canewdon, Essex, England - a Hereditary Witch and/or a Cunning Man

 George Pettingale died on April 10, 1909 in Canewdon, Essex.

-The following is from the death certificate:
+From the death certificate:

 Registration District: Rochford